Japanese hip-hop: Political aspects

-Influence of African American Culture on Japanese hip hop
+Influence of African American culture

-Previous to the inception of hip hop, soul dancing became popularized in Japan in the 1970s.
-Shows like 'Soul Train' spread the African-American style of on-going dance that would soon be picked up by varying cultures all over the world.
-It is this style of dance that laid the foundation for the globalization of African-American culture due to its universal criteria.
-Anyone can dance to soul music, which is not the case in terms of rapping, b-boying, etc. As movies like 'Flashdance' (1983) reached the islands, more and more young people began dancing on the street and other public arenas, which added to its cultural integration.
-Soon, Japanese culture was ready to alter the very structure of their language in order to partake in hip hop.
+Prior to the inception of hip hop, soul dancing became popularized in Japan in the 1970s.
+Shows like Soul Train spread the African-American style of on-going dance that would soon be picked up by various cultures all over the world.
+Due to its universal criteria, this style of dance laid the foundation for the globalization of African-American culture.
+As movies like Flashdance reached the islands, more and more young people began dancing on the street and other public arenas.
+Soon, Japanese culture was ready to alter the structure of the Japanese language in order to partake in hip hop.

 Hip hop was thought to have originally become popular in Japan because the Japanese people wanted to imitate African-Americans.
-The Japanese would hear these rapper's music spinning in clubs, exposing to them a small, narrow view of American West Coast hip hop.
-It was not only the music they latched onto, however.
-They came to love the entire hip hop culture, including the loose-fitting clothes, graffiti writing, and break dancing.
-Some Japanese hip-hop fans would even go to tanning salons to darken their skin, and style their hair in afros or dreadlocks to imitate the "cool" looks of Africans, although they are ridiculed by others, including other hip-hoppers.
+The Japanese would hear these rappers' music spinning in clubs, exposing to them a small, narrow view of American West Coast hip hop.
+They developed an affinity for the music and other aspects of hip-hop culture, including loose-fitting clothes, graffiti-writing, and breakdancing.
+Some Japanese hip-hop fans would go to tanning salons to darken their skin, and style their hair in afros or dreadlocks to imitate the "cool" looks of Africans, although they are ridiculed by others, including other hip-hop enthusiasts.